Power supply: Thermal management

 The power supply of an electrical system tends to generate heat.
-The higher the efficiency, the more heat is pulled away from the unit.
+The higher the efficiency, the less heat is generated by the power supply.
 There are many ways to manage the heat of a power supply unit.
 The types of cooling generally fall into two categories -- convection and conduction.
 Common convection methods for cooling electronic power supplies include natural air flow, forced air flow, or other liquid flow over the unit.
 Common conduction cooling methods include heat sinks, cold plates, and thermal compounds.

 Overload protection

 Power supplies often have protection from short circuit or overload that could damage the supply or cause a fire.
 Fuses and circuit breakers are two commonly used mechanisms for overload protection.

 A fuse contains a short piece of wire which melts if too much current flows.
 This effectively disconnects the power supply from its load, and the equipment stops working until the problem that caused the overload is identified and the fuse is replaced.

 Some power supplies use a very thin wire link soldered in place as a fuse.
 Fuses in power supply units may be replaceable by the end user, but fuses in consumer equipment may require tools to access and change.

 A circuit breaker contains an element that heats, bends and triggers a spring which shuts the circuit down.
 Once the element cools, and the problem is identified the breaker can be reset and the power restored.

-Some PSUs use a thermal cutout buried in the transformer rather than a fuse.
-The advantage is it allows greater current to be drawn for limited time than the unit can supply continuously.
+Some power supplies use a thermal cutout buried in the transformer rather than a fuse.
+The advantage is it briefly allows greater current to be drawn than the maximum allowed continuous current.
 Some such cutouts are self resetting, some are single use only.

 Current limiting

 Some supplies use current limiting instead of cutting off power if overloaded.
 The two types of current limiting used are electronic limiting and impedance limiting.
-The former is common on lab bench PSUs, the latter is common on supplies of less than 3 watts output.
+The former is common on lab bench power supplies, the latter is common on supplies of less than 3 watts output.

 A foldback current limiter reduces the output current to much less than the maximum non-fault current.